 A person who is eligible for admission to an Alternative Class A program shall have earned a bachelor's or higher degree with a minimum grade point average (GPA) overall of 2.50.
-This GPA must be documented on the official transcript of the degree granting institution and must be the GPA that was used as the basis for granting the degree.
+Effective July 1, 2017, and thereafter, unconditional admission to an Alternative Class A program requires a bachelor's degree with a minimum GPA of 2.75 overall or a master's or higher degree with a GPA of at least 3.0.
+This GPA must be documented on the official transcript of the degree granting institution and must be the GPA that was used as the basis for granting the degree, not a GPA that includes post-degree courses.
 In addition, the person must meet one of the following options:

-- Option 1: Earned a bachelor's degree from a regionally accredited college or university. - Option 2: Earned a bachelor's degree from a non-regionally accredited institution and an earned master's or higher degree from a regionally accredited institution, and attained a passing score on the prescribed Praxis II subject assessment of the Alabama Educator Certification Testing Program (AECTP).
-This option is permitted only when both of the following conditions are met: - At the discretion of the administrative head of the unit and in accordance with institutional policy. - If there is a prescribed Praxis II subject assessment of the AECTP.
+Option 1: Earned a bachelor's degree from a regionally accredited college or university.

+- Option 2 Earned a bachelor's degree from a non-regionally accredited institution and an earned master's or higher degree from a regionally accredited institution, and attained a passing score on the prescribed Praxis II subject assessment of the Alabama Educator Certification Assessment Program (AECAP).
+This option is permitted only when both of the following conditions are met: - At the discretion of the administrative head of the unit and in accordance with institutional policy. - If there is a prescribed Praxis II subject assessment of the AECAP.